twistedstream/Buildage/README.md

 C:\YourRepo> git submodule add https://github.com/twistedstream/Buildage.git build/Buildage
 ```

-* Copy the `Input.targets` file from `samples` to your `build` directory:
+* Copy the `Input.targets` file from `samples` to your `build` directory and customize it to match your solution:

 ```
 C:\YourRepo> cp .\build\Buildage\samples\Input.targets .\build
+C:\YourRepo> notepad .\build\Input.targets
 ```

-* Customize the `Input.targets` file to match your solution.
-* For each project in your solution that you wish to generate a NuGet package for:
-  * Copy the `MyProject.nuspec.template` file from `samples` to your project's directory and rename it to match your project.
+* For each project in your solution that you wish to generate a NuGet package for: Copy the `MyProject.nuspec.template` file from `samples` to your project's directory, rename it to match your project name, and customize it to match your project.

 ```
 C:\YourRepo> cp .\build\Buildage\samples\MyProject.nuspec.template .\src\MyActualProject\MyActualProject.nuspec.template
+C:\YourRepo> notepad .\src\MyActualProject\MyActualProject.nuspec.template
 ```

-  * Customize the `.nuspec.template` file to match your project.
 * Copy the `build.cmd` file from `samples` to your root directory:

 ```